Want to make your Cub Scout popcorn sale successful even with a small pack? Check out these 6 ideas to help increase your popcorn sales this year.

-Now, I know that the first thing I always ask when I hear popcorn numbers is, “How many boys are in your pack?”
-We have 32 boys in our pack, but not all of them sold popcorn.
+Now, I know that the first thing I always ask when I hear popcorn numbers is, “How many Scouts are in your pack?”
+We have 32 kids in our pack, but not all of them sold popcorn.

 I wish I knew the secret of how we increased our sales so much this year, but frankly, I don’t.
 But here are some things that I think contributed to the increase.